jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   decrease the Strength (S) characteristic of the chosen unit by 1 (down to a minimum of 1).
 A single unit can be affected by Enervate multiple times and the effect stacks.

-## Rune Disciplines - Runes of Will:
+## Rune Disciplines - Runes of Power:

   ### Executioner (Warp Charge: 7)
   ???